boyetece/infrastructure/ansible/nfs/README.md

 # NFS and AutoFS for In-Direct Map share:
 AutoMounting User Home Directories:

-    Note: users name with it's correspondinguidandgidmust be the same on both nfs server and nfs client computer.
+    Note: users name with it's corresponding `uid` and `guid` must be the same on both nfs server and nfs client computer.

 ## NFS service side: